-Under Notice and Access, instead of receiving paper copies of the Circular, Shareholders will be receiving a Notice and Access notification with information on how they may obtain a copy of the Circular electronically or request a paper copy.
+Under Notice and Access, instead of receiving paper copies of the Meeting materials, including the Circular and related proxy solicitation materials (including the Company's audited consolidated annual financial statements for the year ended December 31, 2024), Shareholders will be receiving a Notice and Access notification with information on how they may obtain a copy of the Meeting materials electronically or request a paper copy.
 Registered Shareholders will still receive a proxy form enabling them to vote at the Meeting.
 The use of Notice and Access in connection with the Meeting reduces paper use, as well as the Company's printing and mailing costs.
-The Company will arrange to mail paper copies of the Circular to those registered Shareholders who have existing instructions on their account to receive paper copies of the Company's Meeting materials.
+The Company will arrange to mail paper copies of the Meeting materials to those registered Shareholders who have existing instructions on their account to receive paper copies of the Company's Meeting materials.